bwasserm/RNode_Firmware/README.md

 # Or this may work, I'm not sure, it's a cleaner command
 $ make upload-retia_nibble

+# You may need to run esptool erase_flash and esptool write_flash a few times back to back.
+You should see the neopixel on the ESP32 board slowly pulsing red if it boots

 # Check if it's running the firmware by reading the node info
 $ rnodeconf --info /dev/ttyACM0